Doctrines

 This class is designed to provide an overview of the major doctrines of Grace Communion International.
 Students will be introduced to the GCI Statement of Beliefs and spend time with the scriptural passages and the theological background behind key statements contained within it.

-On completion of this class students should be able demonstrate a basic understanding of the core beliefs and teachings of Grace Communion International as evidenced by written responses to assigned exercises and preparation of a sermon or Bible study on a GCI doctrine of the student’s choosing.
+On completion of this class students should be able demonstrate a basic understanding of the core beliefs and teachings of Grace Communion International as evidenced by written responses to assigned exercises.

 Content

-The course content includes the GCI Statement of Beliefs and 13 written Lectures and with response questions.
-We recommend that you decide on a suitable schedule for reading the statement of Beliefs and the accompanying Lectures and then responding in writing to the Lecture’s questions.
+The course content includes the GCI Statement of Beliefs and 15 written Lectures and with response questions.

 Be sure to look up and read each of the scriptural references following each of the Statements in the Statement of Beliefs.